You are starting to feel insecure, doubtful about your partner, and paranoid.

 So much of your past will dictate how you react in the future.

-If you experienced trauma in a previous relationship, or in your childhood, and you haven’t done the tough but necessary psychological work to free yourself from the effects of this trauma, it is likely you will carry this over to future relationships.
+Suppose you experiencedtrauma in a previous relationship or your childhood and haven’t done the tough but necessary psychological work to free yourself from the effects of this trauma.
+In that case, you will likely carry this over to future relationships.

 It would be normal for you to exhibit trust issues in subsequent relationships because you lived for years with someone you thought was trustworthy but who turned out to be living a double life.

 If you struggle with a low sense of self, you are likely to feel paranoid in the relationship.
 You might think your partner is too good for you or that they can always find someone better than you.
 In that case, you will always be paranoid about them leaving.

 People develop different attachment styles based on their childhood experiences.
 Some people have the anxious attachment style, which makes them paranoid and anxious even in romantic relationships as an adult.